 Performing Arts and Architecture

-Architecture in Sarajevo reflects Ottoman, Austro-Hungarian, Yugoslavian, and Soviet influences.
+Architecture in Sarajevo reflects Ottoman, Yugoslavian, Austro-Hungarian, and Soviet influences.
 The churches, mosques, and synagogues are spectacular!

 Bumpy Trip Kotor to Sarajevo

 The trip from Kotor was a bit bumpy.
-I booked the bus not only because it was economical but also to enjoy glorious Balkan scenery – the sunset was gorgeous!
+I booked the bus not just because it was the most economical but also to enjoy glorious Balkan scenery – the sunset was gorgeous!
 Later I learned that Internet bus bookings aren’t the best option.
-It’s better to make reservations in person at the station.
+It’s better to make reservations in person at the bus station.
 Apparently, no buses go directly from Kotor to Sarajevo, so the trip involved a layover.
 The drivers (there are two who switch) looked at my ticket and had a lively conversation in Montenegrin.
 Neither spoke much English.

 One driver approached speaking Montenegrin.
 He quickly realized I didn’t understand and tried to speak English asking where I was from – the other driver said Netherlands, I shook my head, then Denmark, UK… When I smiled and said US, they both laughed – not sure what that meant, but people in the Balkans seem to like Americans.
 Gruff and unfriendly when I boarded the bus, the drivers warmed up.